GistNoesis/Wisteria/README.md

 To export the model :
 python3 musicTranscriptor.py -ds pianoAllMonophonic10000.datasetconfig -mod conv1.modelconfig -tr robust.trainingconfig -act e

+To validate the model :
+python3 musicTranscriptor.py -ds pianoAllMonophonic10000.datasetconfig -mod conv1.modelconfig -tr robust.trainingconfig -act v
+you can also specify a specific dataset config via -vds if you want to validate on a specific dataset, for example the training set to check for overfitting and compare generalization.

 ## Some Technical details to consider when designing your networks :
 We are doing some real-time processing therefore it imposes restriction on the keras layers you can use so that everything works well.

 When doing filtering (i.e. using only data from the past) and not smoothing (waiting to have more data from the future before making a prediction), you can't use "SAME" or "VALID" convolutions if they have a kernel size greater than 1.
 You must use "CAUSAL" convolutions.
 You can use recurrent layers.
-You can't use normalization layers like BatchNorm or InstanceNorm, so I recommend using selu as a substitute.
+You can use transformer architecture (like GPT-2).
+You can't use normalization layers like BatchNorm or InstanceNorm, so I recommend using selu or LayerNorm as a substitute.

-When doing smoothing (not yet implemented), you can use an architecture like U-Net segmentation to achieve state of the art.
+When doing smoothing (not yet implemented), you can use an architecture like U-Net segmentation to achieve state of the art, alternatively for state of the art you can also use a bidirectionnal transformer architecture (like BERT).

 If you run the network on audio extracted between two specific instants, for example the 5 second following the detection of "Hi Wisteria", then you can use "same" convolution and normalization layers.